pine-vm/pine/guide/how-to-configure-and-deploy-an-elm-fullstack-app.md

 When you log in at http://localhost:4000/, you will get this message:

 ```
-Welcome to Elm-fullstack version 2021-03-15.
+Welcome to the Elm Fullstack admin interface version 2021-05-18.
 ```

 But we don't need a web browser to interact with the admin interface.
 The command-line interface offers a range of commands to operate a running server, for example, to deploy a new version of an app.